ongniud/pool/readme.md

 # Go Sync Pool Implementation

-This pool is inspired by the `sync.Pool` but completely independent of the Go runtime.
+This pool is inspired by `sync.Pool` but completely independent of the Go runtime.
 Through the sharding and pseudo-local cache strategy, this implementation performs excellently in high-concurrency scenarios and is suitable for scenarios where objects need to be frequently allocated and recycled.

 ---